It frequently develops after sexual intercourse with a new partner, and it is rare for a woman to have it if she has never had sexual intercourse.

 Antibiotics are effective in up to 90 percent of cases, but BV often comes back again within a few weeks.

 Metronidazole is the most common antibiotic for BV.

 Oral antibiotics are normally effective against BV.

-- In tablet form, to be taken orally twice daily for 7 days.
+- Tablets: Taken orally, twice daily for 7 days.
 It is seen as the most effective treatment, and the preferred treatment if the woman is breastfeeding or pregnant.

-- In tablet form, to be taken orally as a one-time dose.
-BV is more likely to return with this treatment, compared to the 7-day tablet course.
+- A single tablet: Taken orally as a one-time dose.
+BV is more likely to return with this treatment, compared with the 7-day tablet course.

-- In gel form, applied to the vagina once daily, for 5 days.
+- Gel: Applied to the vagina once daily, for 5 days.

 Metronidazole reacts with alcohol.
 The combination can make the patient feel very ill.
 Individuals taking metronidazole should not consume alcohol for at least 48 hours afterward.

-Clindamycin is an alternative antibiotic for treating BV.
+Clindamycin is an alternative antibiotic.
 It may be used if metronidazole is not effective, or if the infection recurs.

 When taking clindamycin, barrier contraception methods, such as latex condoms, diaphragms, and caps may be less effective.